 4. Re-heals (re-healed crystals; self-healed crystals).

 Sometimes crystals broke, millions of years ago while their neighbors were still growing in the ground.
 Typical causes of breakage are from earthquake shocks or ground movement; gravity pulling off a large piece of crystal; or crystals growing into one another in a confined space with enough force to shatter.
-Whatever the cause of breaking, if the crystal ‘pocket, cavity (vug) or cave was still growing, new crystallization may form over the broken surface.
+Whatever the cause of breaking, if the crystal, pocket, cavity (vug) or cave was still in a growth stage, new crystallization may form over the broken surface.
 This may wind up looking like elestials.
 To distinguish it, on the re-healed surface, look for many tiny triangles all lined up in rows.
-Usually the broken surface will have different angles or contours from quartz’s typical hexagonal (six-sided) flat surfaces.
+Usually the broken surface will have different angles or contours from quartz' typical hexagonal (six-sided) flat surfaces.
 Early re-heals generally have a frosty look, while more advanced ones are very shiny.
-If the re-healing goes far enough, it may “glue the broken pieces back together; or create a large flat surface (with a cloudy layer underneath it); or show up as a little forest of small parallel crystals that look like a mountain range or city.
+If the re-healing goes far enough, it may glue the broken pieces back together; or create a large flat surface (with a cloudy layer underneath it); or show up as a little forest of small parallel crystals that look like a mountain range or city.

 5. Acid etching (Etched crystals)

 Quartz is generally not affected by any chemicals in the area.
 It is extremely sturdy and chemical resistant.
-Sometimes, the quartz surface will be eaten away due to chemical changes during its growth, caused by exposure to hydro-fluoric acid.
-Changes in temperature can also dissolve the surface during growth.
+Sometimes, the quartz surface will be eaten away due to chemical changes during its growth, caused by exposure to strong ground acids at high temperatures.
 Many delicate patterns may result.
 Look for tiny canyons with shiny pieces of crystal sticking up in the air, generally just a few millimeters apart.
 It resembles a small jigsaw puzzle.